Q. Who are the principal and assistant principal of Seton Catholic Prep?

 Q. What is the tuition at Seton Catholic Prep?

-A. Seton Catholic Preparatory has two tuition rates.
-Tuition for the August 2017-May 2018 school year for active Catholic families (as deemed by their pastor) is $11,670; the full rate is $15,550 annually.
-Please contact Bob Espositio at BEsposito@SetonCatholic.org or 480.963.1900, Ext.
+A. The tuition rate for Seton Catholic Preparatory is $17,350 for the August 2020-May 2021 school year.
+Those families who are validated as active, participating Catholic families (as deemed by their pastor) will receive a discounted rate of $13,030.
+Please contact Bob Esposito at BEsposito@SetonCatholic.org or 480.963.1900, Ext.
 2057 for more information.
 Books, uniforms and athletic fees are additional.
 Scholarships and financial assistance are also available.
 Click here for information on scholarships and financial assistance.

 Q. Is there financial assistance?